inlets/inlets.dev/blog/_posts/2020-11-06-hybrid-cloud-with-inlets.md

 ## Tutorial

+As an example, we will connect a WordPress instance running in the cloud with a MySQL server running locally.
+Still, this solution is perfectly applicable to other databases or services like e.g. an Oracle database, a MinIO cluster or a RabbitMQ service.

+![hybrid-mysql-wordpress](/images/2020-11-06-hybrid-cloud-with-inlets/mysql-wordpress.png)

+> Picture above: our target architecture, a WordPress in the cloud connecting to a MySQL on-prem via inlets PRO

+### Pre-requisites

-You'll need:
+You will need:

 - A Kubernetes cluster running on a public cloud (e.g. GKE, AKS, EKS, DOKS, ...)
 - `kubectl`, configured to connect to the cluster
 - A domain and access to your DNS admin panel to create a sub-domain
 - A service, like a database, running locally
-- An inlets PRO license, start [a 14-day free trial](https://docs.google.com/forms/d/e/1FAIpQLScfNQr1o_Ctu_6vbMoTJ0xwZKZ3Hszu9C-8GJGWw1Fnebzz-g/viewform?usp=sf_link).
+- You can use your inlets PRO license, or start [a free 14-day trial](https://docs.google.com/forms/d/e/1FAIpQLScfNQr1o_Ctu_6vbMoTJ0xwZKZ3Hszu9C-8GJGWw1Fnebzz-g/viewform?usp=sf_link).

-As an example, we will connect a WordPress instance running in the cloud with a MySQL server running locally.
-Still, this solution is perfectly applicable to other databases or services like e.g. an Oracle database, a MinIO cluster or a RabbitMQ service.

-![hybrid-mysql-wordpress](/images/2020-11-06-hybrid-cloud-with-inlets/mysql-wordpress.png)

-> Picture above: our target architecture, a WordPress in the cloud connecting to a MySQL on-prem via inlets PRO

 ### Create the inlets PRO exit server